TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 README.md | This readme file
-create_input_video.py | Creates a copy of project_video.mp4 with Time magazine covers traveling through it create_output_video.py | Creates outpu_video.mp4 from frames which have Time magazine covers detected and marked by model. get_images.sh | script which downloads images from http://cvcl.mit.edu/database.htm that are used for training. get_video_frames.py | Capatures frames from input_video.mp4 and copies them to a folder for darknet model detection. prepare_images.py | Prepares training images by placing Time magazine covers in them.
+create_input_video.py | Creates a copy of project_video.mp4 with Time magazine covers traveling through it create_output_video.py | Creates outpu_video.mp4 from frames which have Time magazine covers detected and marked by model. get_images.sh | Script which downloads images from http://cvcl.mit.edu/database.htm that are used for training. get_video_frames.py | Captures frames from input_video.mp4 and copies them to a folder for darknet model detection. prepare_images.py | Prepares training images by placing Time Magazine covers in them.
 Creates label files too. project_video.mp4 | Video taken from camera mounted on self driving car as it drives down highway.
 From Udacity. time_covers | Folder containing images of Time Magazine covers sourced from http://time.com/vault/year/2018/. time.cfg | Darknet config file for training model.
 Defines model architecture, training parameters, etc,